JonJagger/cyber-dojo/readme.txt

 Installation
 ============
-download the zip file, unzip it, cd into the cyber_dojo directory.
+download the zip file, unzip it, cd into the cyberdojo directory.
 Then
   $ script/server -d
   $ open http://localhost:3000
 And your CyberDojo should be running.
 There are no requirements on the